Fnatic: A Premier League of Legends Team

 Fnatic and Dota 2 have always had a difficult relationship with each other.
 If you were to ask a non-Dota connoisseur how Fnatic is doing, the answer would be unequivocal: “Somewhere upstairs”.
 The reality therefore seems much more unreal, Fnatic has not yet had a podium success in Dota.
 Only a second place at the DreamLeague – Season 9 and the DOTA Summit 8 are worth mentioning at all.
 In the Premier tournaments, however, Fnatic can only look back on fourth place at ESL One Birmingham and Katowice recently.

-The question remains what the lacks.
+The question remains what the team lacks.
 In Fnatic manner, the club has an above-average budget and 4 out of 5 team members have been playing together since early 2017.
 In individual analysis, wrong calls or “unluck” often lead to failure of the games.
 However, the opening games will already tell us if Fnatic has done its homework or if it will be eliminated early in the TI8!

 Biggest Achievement: Fourth place at The International 2016, ESL One Katowice 2018 and ESL One Birmingham 2018